 For more information regarding graduation see the Registrar's Office webpage.

-The comprehensive exam consists of multiple choice and short essay questions covering topics from coursework within the student’s program of study.
+The comprehensive exam consists of multiple choice, short answer and essay questions covering topics from all coursework within the student’s program of study.
 The student has 2 hours to complete the exam and it is closed book, closed note, closed electronic device.
 The exam is typically taken at the end of the student's program and the student must identify a proctor for the exam.
 Students must earn a score of 70% or higher in order to pass the comprehensive exam.
 If a student does not earn a score of 70% on his or her first attempt, the student is allowed a second attempt.
 The second attempt must be at least 1 month after the first attempt.
 If the student does not earn a score of 70% on the second attempt, the student is dismissed from the program.

 The comprehensive exam must be completed at least 5 weeks prior to graduation.